 Are there people who look like you?

-Do you see pictures of visible minority on the leadership team / board of directors?
+Do you see pictures of the visible minorities on the leadership team/board of directors?

 Do you see the clear gender representation?

-Check the website, look at the organization hierarchy chart.
+Check the website, and look at the organization hierarchy chart.

 Check the media releases and data on the workforce.